Easy Corn Pudding

 • If you don’t want to use cornstarch, you can use arrowroot starch or tapioca flour in the same amount.

-This recipe is *almost* a one-bowl prep.
-You’ll whisk the eggs together in a large mixing bowl, then add the butter and sugar.
-In another small bowl (or liquid measuring cup), whisk together the cornstarch and milk.
+• In another small bowl (or liquid measuring cup), whisk together the cornstarch and milk.
 This will ensure no clumps and even distribution of the cornstarch, which thickens the pudding.
+Stir the cornstarch/milk mixture into the egg mixture.

 Is corn pudding served hot or cold?

-We prefer this served cold, but you will regularly find family members pulling out the casserole and eating it straight from the fridge.
+We prefer this served warm, but you will regularly find family members pulling out the casserole and eating it straight from the fridge.
 The creamy sweet texture makes it good either hot or cold.

 about tastes of lizzy t